emredemirbas/ai-clinical-verification-mimic-cxr/README.md

 against **physician-labeled MIMIC-CXR** datasets.

 The repository contains:
-- Model output files (annotations produced by GPT-4o, Gemini 2.0, Microsoft Phi4, and Deepseek-R1-Distill-
+- Model output files (annotations produced by GPT-4o, Gemini 1.5 Pro, Microsoft Phi4, and Deepseek-R1-Distill-
 Llama-8B)
 - Evaluation scripts and Jupyter notebooks for metric computation and cross-model comparison
 - Processed subsets of the MIMIC-CXR dataset (no raw or ground-truth data included)